DaveMaran/KatapultStandards/README.md

 - Use meaningful names; use structural or purposeful names over presentational.
 - Prefix classes based on the closest parent or base class.
 - Use ````.js-*``` classes to denote behavior (as opposed to style), but keep these classes out of your CSS.
-- It's also useful to apply many of these same rules when creating Sass and Less variable names.
+- It's also useful to apply many of these same rules when creating Sass variable names.
 ```
 /* Bad example */
 .t { ... }